Four Things to Consider Before Mapping Processes for Software Requirements (1 of 4)

 The capture of business processes provides valuable information that will be repeatedly leveraged and updated throughout the entire project lifecycle, without resorting to duplication.
 Business process modeling and design software can provide a convenient mechanism for capturing, viewing, updating and reporting on this information.
 This single source of truth allows the information to be effectively utilized through the project lifecycle and provides the traceability so important to delivering a successful project.

-Next in this series, I will discuss the various mechanisms for providing access to this data to others in your organization.
+Next in this series, we will discuss the various mechanisms for providing access to this data to others in your organization.

 If you have any questions or comments about this article, contact Kristi Norman, Business Unit Director, Geospatial & Asset Mgmt Division.